-If the underwriters exercise their option to purchase additional shares in full, the pro forma as adjusted net tangible book value per share after giving effect to the offering would be \$4.01 per share.
-This represents an increase in pro forma as adjusted net tangible book value of \$3.91 per share to existing stockholders and dilution in pro forma as adjusted net tangible book value of \$7.99 per share to new investors.
+If the underwriters exercise their option to purchase additional shares in full, the pro forma as adjusted net tangible book value per share after giving effect to the offering would be \$3.86 per share.
+This represents an increase in pro forma as adjusted net tangible book value of \$3.76 per share to existing stockholders and dilution in pro forma as adjusted net tangible book value of \$7.14 per share to new investors.

-The following table summarizes, on the pro forma as adjusted basis described above, the total number of shares of common stock purchased from us, the total consideration paid or to be paid, and the average price per share paid or to be paid by existing shareholders and by new investors in this offering at an assumed initial public offering price of \$12.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us:
+The following table summarizes, on the pro forma as adjusted basis described above, the total number of shares of common stock purchased from us, the total consideration paid or to be paid, and the average price per share paid or to be paid by existing shareholders and by new investors in this offering at the initial public offering price of \$11.00 per share, before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us: